Math Placement Information

 If you want to study for the placement test, there are several options you can pursue.
-One option is to utilize the program ALEKS to do some self study.
-Check out our Self Study page for more information.
+One option is to come to The Learning Commons and speak with a tutor.
 You can also download and attempt several practice tests.
 If you are unsure which version to take, or would like to practice, you can view the following practice tests.

 If you feel you need further guidance, please feel free to contact the Mathematics, Statistics, and Supplemental Instruction Coordinator, Jeremy Joseph, at firstname.lastname@example.org or 419-372-9129.
 Please remember that we are not experts in every major, and as such, cannot be expected to know which Math class you need to take.
 It is your responsibility to know which exam you need to take or to find out prior to your appointment.